Jump to the content

 Our projects on site

 Terre des Hommes and its local partner organizations continue to work for women and children in Afghanistan.
-They negotiate with the local authorities to create the most large scope for action and to ensure support.
-Despite all restrictions, we can reduce child labor, offer education for girls and fight hunger.
+They negotiate with local authorities to create the greatest possible scope for action and ensure support.
+Despite all the restrictions, we are thus able to reduce child labor, provide education for girls, and combat hunger.

 Help along the escape routes